Skip to Main Content

 43% DTI ratio

-While mortgage lenders prefer your DTI ratio not exceed 36 percent, in many cases, lenders can accept a maximum of 43 percent — this is still within the range of what’s known as a “qualified mortgage” (the sort that Fannie Mae and Freddie Mac will back and purchase from a lender).
-That upper limit might even go higher depending on the lender and your other qualifying factors.
+While mortgage lenders prefer your back-end DTI ratio not to exceed 36 percent, in many cases, lenders can accept a maximum of 43 percent — this is still within the range of what’s known as a “qualifying mortgage” (the sort that Fannie Mae and Freddie Mac will back and purchase from a lender).

 Overall, though, the lower your DTI ratio, the higher your chances of getting approved for a mortgage, since too much debt can heighten the risk of default.
 The Consumer Financial Protection Bureau reports that borrowers with higher DTI ratios are much more likely to have difficulty keeping up with monthly mortgage payments.